About the scholars PROGRAM

 * Specialized meetings, get-togethers, trips, seminars

 Successful completion of the requirements provides the best pathway for transfer to many of the most competitive colleges and universities in the nation.
-Scholars Graduates are given top priority for admission to major public and private universities.
-Over the past few years we have successfully placed our scholars graduates at the Ivy University of Pennsylvania, Columbia University (NY), University of California at Los Angeles, Berkeley, Irvine, and San Diego.
+Scholars are given top priority for admission to major public and private universities.
+Over the past few years we have successfully placed our scholars at the Ivy University of Pennsylvania, Columbia University (NY), University of California at Los Angeles, Berkeley, Irvine, and San Diego.
 We have students well represented at the University of Southern California (USC) and the Claremont Colleges (Pitzer, Pomona and Scripps Colleges).
 Students also become eligible for members in Phi Theta Kappa (PTK), an International Honor Society.
 Many prestigious colleges and universities grant scholarships and aid to our PTK students upon acceptance.
 Members of under-represented groups are encouraged to apply.